mdjahidhasan009/SQL/join_.md

 | Tech             | NULL            |

 ## Implicit Join
-Joins can also be performed by having several tables in the from clause, separated with commas , and deﬁning the relationship between them in the where clause.
+Joins can also be performed by having several tables in the `FROM` clause, separated with commas , and defining the relationship between them in the `WHERE` clause.
 This technique is called an Implicit Join (since it doesn't actually contain a join clause).

 All RDBMSs support it, but the syntax is usually advised against.
 The reasons why it is a bad idea to use this syntax
 are:
 * It is possible to get accidental cross joins which then return incorrect results, especially if you have a lot of joins in the query.
-* If you intended a cross join, then it is not clear from the syntax (write out CROSS JOIN instead), and someone is likely to change it during maintenance.
+* If you intended a cross join, then it is not clear from the syntax (write out `CROSS JOIN` instead), and someone is likely to change it during maintenance.

-The following example will select employee's ﬁrst names and the name of the departments they work for:
+The following example will select employee's first names and the name of the departments they work for:
 ```sql
 SELECT e.FName, d.Name
 FROM